afollestad/material-dialogs/README.md

 using the `Builder`.
 This will pull fonts from TTF files in your project's `assets` folder.
 For example, if you had `Roboto.ttf` and `Roboto-Light.ttf` in `/src/main/assets/fonts`, you would call `typeface("Roboto", "Roboto-Light")`.
 Note that no extension is used in the name.
 This method will also handle recycling Typefaces via the `TypefaceHelper` which you can use in your own project to avoid duplicate allocations.
+If you want to load other Tyepface files that aren't ttf files, you can use the `typeface(Typeface, Typeface)` Builder method.

 ---